THE MOST TRUSTED COPYCAT RECIPES

 Chipotle Tomatillo-Red Chili Salsa

-The process for my Chipotle red chili Salsa recipe is simple: roast tomatillos, red Fresno peppers, and garlic under your broiler for a few minutes, then purée everything in a blender with vinegar and seasoning.
-The trick is to not over-blend the mixture.
-Once the tomatillos are added, purée the mixture until no chunks of tomatillo are visible, but stop blending while you can still see tomatillo seeds in the sauce.
+The process for my Chipotle Tomatillo-Red Chili Salsa copycat recipe is simple: roast tomatillos, red Fresno peppers, and garlic under your broiler for a few minutes, then purée everything in a blender with vinegar and seasoning.
+The trick is not to over-blend the mixture.
+Once the tomatillos are added, purée the mixture until no chunks of tomatillo are visible, but stop blending when you can still see tomatillo seeds in the sauce.

 You could also use this great salsa on Chipotle's famous barbacoa, carnitas, carne asada, or pollo asado.
 Find all of those recipes and more here.